typesafehub/prod-suite-management-doc/guides/akka-cluster-kubernetes-k8s-deploy/akka-cluster-example/README.md

 ## Pre-requisite

 * A working Kubernetes installation, i.e. an actual Kubernetes cluster or Minikube.
-* Ensure the Docker environment variable is configured to point to the registry used by the Kubernetes cluster.
+* Ensure the Docker environment variable is configured to point to the Kubernetes cluster.
+If using minikube this is achieved by calling `eval $(minikube docker-env)`.

 ## 1. Build the Docker base image